gerbera/gerbera/doc/scripting.rst

 Apple Trailers Content Handler
 ::::::::::::::::::::::::::::::

-This function processes items that are importent via the Apple Trailers feature.
+This function processes items that are imported via the Apple Trailers feature.
 We will organize the trailers by genre, post date and release date, additionally we will also add a container holding all trailers.

 .. literalinclude:: ../scripts/js/import.js